 The Perfect Paleo Omelette

 Here’s my quick and easy omelette recipe.
 I love serving them individually in 20 cm stainless steel or cast iron pans, and they look spectacular served on rustic wooden boards.
 My organic egg omelettes take around 5 minutes to make and they make a delicious brunch or quick and healthy dinner.
 I’ve given you 2 options below – Hubby loves the one with shaved organic ham and I can’t get enough of greens so I always opt for my kale and spinach filling.
-It’s best to serve your omelettes as soon as they are made and enjoy with fresh pineapple and cucumber juice scented with a little mint.
+It’s best to serve your omelettes as soon as they are made, and enjoy it with fresh pineapple and cucumber juice.

 What’s great about it:

 Eggs are high in protein and contain all the essential amino acids needed for growth and repair.
 Including quality protein sources into your meals every day supports weight loss + healthy metabolism, maintains a healthy immune system, curbs appetite and helps to sustain lean muscle.
 Tomato is full of antioxidants, in particular lycopene that may prevent a number of diseases, including cancer and heart disease.
 Green super foods such as kale and spinach help to increase alkalinity and detoxification in your body that can promote healing.
 They are also rich in vitamins A, C and K and folic acid, as well as calcium, potassium, copper and iron.
 These nutrients are necessary for healthy bones, skin and eyes.
 If you’re sipping a little cucumber + pineapple juice on the side, you can take pleasure in knowing that the pineapple contains bromelain, that aids digestion as well as having anti-inflammatory properties.